 Dr. William Raffetto has been in education for more than 40 years, and most of those years were spent at San Jacinto College.
 He began at Temple College, where he served as the director of financial aid and the director of guidance for nine years.
 He joined San Jacinto College in 1984 as dean of student services for the South Campus.
 Since then, Dr. Raffetto has served in a number of positions including vice president for student services at both the South and Central campuses.
-Most recently, he served as vice president for enrollment services before being appointed to the interim provost position.
+Most recently, he served as vice president for enrollment services before being appointed to the provost position.
 Prior to beginning his administrative career, he taught high school English at Waxahachie High School in Waxahachie, Texas.

 Dr. Raffetto is active in professional and civic organizations and has served as president of the Texas Association of Community College Chief Student Affairs Officers.
 He was also on the board of directors of the Texas Guaranteed Student Loan Corporation from 1985-1988.
 Dr. Raffetto was president of the Southbelt-Ellington Rotary Club and is a Paul Harris Fellow with Rotary International.